apache/nuttx/README.txt

   match the various instructions in the documentation and some scripts in the source tree.

-Install Directories with Spaces in the Path
+Installation Directories with Spaces in the Path

   The nuttx build directory should reside in a path that contains no spaces in any higher level directory name.
 For example, under